optimizely/android-sdk/README.md

 ## Architecture

-This project has 5 modules.
-Each module has source in `<module>/src/main/java` and test source in `<module>src/main/androidTest`.
-The build is configured in the `build.gradle` for each module.
-The `settings.gradle` in the project root declares modules.
-The `build.gradle` in the project root has build config common for all modules.
+This project includes 5 library modules and a test app.

 1. Android SDK
-  - Users who want all modules should declare a dependency on this module
+  - Users who want all modules should declare a dependency on this module.
-  - This is the outer module that depends on all other modules
+  - This is the outer module that depends on all other modules.
+  - This builds Optimizely objects and provides all public APIs.
+2. Datafile Handler
-  - Handles downloading the Optimizely datafile and building Optimizely objects
+  - This handles downloading the datafile from the Optimizely server.
-2. Event Handler
+3. Event Handler
-  - Handles dispatching events to the Optimizely backend
+  - This handles dispatching events to the Optimizely server.
-  - Uses a Service so events can be sent without the app being re-opened
+  - This uses a Service so events can be sent without the app being re-opened.
-  - Persists events in a SQLite3 database
-  - Required to be implemented by the Optimizely Java core
+  - Events remain persistent until dispatching completed successfully.
-3. User Profile
+4. User Profile
-  - Optional implementation for Optimizely Java core
-  - Makes bucketing persistent
+  - Persistent bucketing
-    - Once a user is bucketed in a variation, they will remain in that variation
+  - Once a user is bucketed in a variation, the user will remain in that variation.
-4. Shared
+5. Shared
   - Common utils for all modules
-5. Test App
+6. Test App
-  - Built against the source of all modules
-  - Simple app showing how to use Android Optimizely
+  - A simple app showing how to use the Optimizely Android SDK

 ## Development